kauri-io/archive/docs/Open Finance (DeFi)/incentivizing-high-quality-curation-with-a-token-curated-registry.md

 ---
 title: Incentivizing high-quality curation with a Token-Curated Registry
 summary: What is a Token-Curated Registry The idea behind Token-Curated Registry (TCR) is simple.
 To create a list around a certain topic.
 For example, a list of people, companies, or schools.
-Lists are inherent to people  we create, maintain, and consume them all the time.
+Lists are inherent to people- we create, maintain, and consume them all the time.
 With token-curated registries, this process can become decentralized, as there are no central parties who maintain it.
 Once deployed, such a list is fully autonomous from its creator.
-There are three groups of users of a registry: con
+There are three groups of users of a registry- con
 authors:
   - Timur Badretdinov (@destiner)
 date: 2019-05-18